apache/nuttx/boards/z16/z16f/z16f2800100zcog/README.txt

   There are a few outstanding build issues, but it seems close enough for the time being.

+Version 5.2.2
+  Verified April 29, 2020.
+No serious compilation issues were encountered.

 Other Versions

   If you use any version of ZDS-II or if you install ZDS-II at any location